 2. Can “superficial” be used in a positive sense?

-Sometimes, especially in medical or scientific contexts where it means “not serious” or “on the surface,” like a superficial wound.
+Sometimes.
+In medical or scientific contexts, it can simply mean “not serious” or “on the surface,” such as a superficial wound.

 3. Is being superficial always negative?

-In social or emotional contexts, yes—it often suggests a lack of sincerity.
-But in objective terms, it can simply describe surface-level features.
+In social or emotional contexts, it often is, because it suggests a lack of sincerity.
+But in objective descriptions, it can simply mean something is limited to the surface level.

 4. What’s the difference between superficial and shallow?

-They are similar, but “shallow” often refers more to emotional or intellectual depth, while “superficial” can also describe physical appearances or conditions.
+They overlap.
+“Shallow” often emphasizes emotional or intellectual depth, while “superficial” can describe physical conditions or surface-focused behavior as well.

 5. How can someone avoid being superficial?

-By engaging in deeper conversations, showing empathy, seeking meaningful experiences, and focusing less on appearances and more on substance.
+By asking better questions, engaging in deeper conversations, showing empathy, and focusing on substance—examples, evidence, and real feelings—rather than appearances.